Juicy/juicy-html/README.md

 &lt;x-html&gt;
 ==============

-`<x-html>` is a custom element that let's you load HTML partials into your Web Components
+`<x-html>` is a custom element that lets you load HTML partials into your Web Components

 If you have this: